 Outside of these days, the area is very calm and you will only cross paths with locals.
 Indeed, the 16th arrondissement is away from the center of Paris and essentially residential.
 Another seducing aspect of La Garçonnière is that it is one of the bistros in Paris with a large terrace, which quickly fills up on a sunny day.

 The cuisine is French traditional, fairly simple but very generous and tasty.
 The chef is an old butcher and will select for you the best pieces of meat.
 When you’re done, have a drink at The Terrace of the Raphael Hotel, which has one of the best rooftops in Paris.

 10. Le Coinstot-Vino in the 2nd arrondissement

 The Coinstot-Vino offers cooked meat and French cheese boards with an identifiable list of suppliers.
-The menu offers traditional French dishes like the “Pork Filet Mignon with orange”.
-This is also a temple for organic wine and it is not rare, when the night comes down, to see people sharing a glass of wine with strangers, transforming the end of the passage into a kind of old times tavern.
+The menu at this Paris bistro offers traditional French dishes like the “Pork Filet Mignon with orange”.
+This is also a temple for organic wine and it is not rare, when the night comes, to see people sharing a glass of wine with strangers, transforming the end of the passage into a kind of old-timey tavern.